myobie/nathanherald.com/content/posts/the-man-from-laramie/index.md

 date = "2023-05-08T22:38:47+02:00"
 +++

-This past weekend I watched _The Man rom Laramie_ in the [Criterion Channel’s _Anthony Mann Directs James Stewart_][CC] collection.
+This past weekend I watched _The Man from Laramie_ in the [Criterion Channel’s _Anthony Mann Directs James Stewart_][CC] collection.
 This was the fifth and final film Mann directed with Stewart as the star, and it was a great watch.

 Even with all their problems, I still love a good Western.
 I grew up watching them and they still captivate me.
 Especially one that has something interesting to say – and that’s what surprised me the most about this movie: it’s politics seem pretty progressive for 1955.